MaestSi/nf-m6anet/README.md

 # nf-m6anet
 **nf-m6anet** is a [Nextflow](https://www.nextflow.io) pipeline for m6A detection from Nanopore direct RNA-seq data based on [m6anet](https://github.com/GoekeLab/m6anet).
 Starting from raw fast5 and fastq files, it aligns the sequencing reads to the transcriptome with [minimap2](https://github.com/lh3/minimap2), performs resquiggling with [Nanopolish](https://github.com/jts/nanopolish) and runs [m6anet](https://github.com/GoekeLab/m6anet) for m6A detection.
-It then filters high-quality m6A+ sites and performs lift-over of the transcriptome-based to genome-based coordinates.
+It then filters high-quality m6A+ sites and performs lift-over of transcriptome-based to genome-based coordinates.

 ## Getting started